reivvax/parallel/README.md

+# Parallel
+The project implements the computation of the problem below in two versions: a non-recursive (but still single-threaded) version and a parallel (multi-threaded) version.

 # Computational Verification of a Combinatorial Hypothesis

 For a given multiset of natural numbers $A$, we define $\sum A = \sum_{a\in A}a$.
 For example, if $A={1, 2, 2, 2, 10, 10}$, then $\sum A=27$.
 For two multisets, we write $A \supseteq B$ if each element appears in $A$ at least as many times as in $B$.
 For the purpose of this problem, we adopt the following definitions.